 1. Hummus Sandwich

 Spread hummus between slices of soft bread or place into a container and serve with whole grain crackers or sliced soft veggies.
 There's Butternut Squash Hummus, Black Bean Hummus, Edamame Hummus, Beet Hummus, Pea Hummus, or Regular Hummus to keep things varied.

-Mash hard-boiled eggs together with avocado, a little lemon juice, and a touch of salt.
-Spread into a pita pocket or pair with crackers.
-Or simply slice or cube hard-boiled eggs and serve along side whole grain pita wedges as deconstructed sandwich.
+Slice or cube hard-boiled eggs and serve along side whole grain pita wedges as deconstructed sandwich or crackers.
 Include a fruit, a veggie, and perhaps a little treat in the mix too.

 3. Spinach and Cheese Pizza Rolls

 Include a dipping sauce if your kiddo likes dipping (and doesn't just dump said sauce right out...), some fruit, a simple dessert, and/or some cubed meat or beans.